 6. Richard Nixon tried to set King Charles III up with his daughter Tricia.

 In 1971, President Nixon’s eldest daughter, Tricia, had the first outdoor White House wedding in the Rose Garden.
 But the summer before, her father was trying to play matchmaker with the future king of England.
 Charles and his sister, Princess Anne, were 21 and 19 at the time when they took an unofficial trip to Washington, D.C.
 They were feted as royal dignitaries, taken to various museums and D.C.-area sites, and given rooms in the White House (Charles slept in the Lincoln Bedroom).
 And, according to Sally Bedell Smith’s 2017 biography Prince Charles: The Passions and Paradoxes of an Improbable Life, “The president arranged to have Tricia seated next to Charles at every occasion, which annoyed him.“

 Even though he didn’t hit it off with the first daughter (Bedell Smith says “he would describe her, ungenerously, as ’artificial and plastic’“), Charles was still amused by the president's endeavors.
 “Many years later on a visit to Washington with Camilla, he was still laughing about Nixon's attempt at matchmaking.“

 7. King Charles III first met Lady Diana Spencer when he was dating her older sister.

 Charles had a playboy reputation in his twenties, and any girl with a family pedigree was considered a potential princess, and therefore media fodder.
 In June 1977, he met Lady Sarah Spencer at a party at Windsor Castle, and the two invited each other to polo and shooting events.
 That November, Charles went to the Spencer estate Althorp, where he met Sarah’s younger sister.
 Diana was 16.

-This story has been updated for 2020.
+This story originally ran in 2018l; it has been updated for 2022.